AndreeeasN/pp2-memento/README.md

 ![Lighthouse Audit](assets/images/documentation/memento-lighthouse-audit.png)

 ## Bugs Encountered
-  - Favicon not loading properly on deployed website
+  - [RESOLVED] Favicon not loading properly on deployed website
     - This was fixed by changing the href path of the icon in index.html "/assets/[...].png" to "assets/[...].png" as the former is considered an absolute path and is not supported
+  - [RESOLVED] EventListeners attached to HTML elements not reacting to inputs
+    - Fixed by replacing addEventListener("onclick", gameStart) with addEventListener("click", gameStart)

 # Credits
 Resources and tutorials used for developing this project:
 - [Stop footer from floating up a short page](https://www.youtube.com/watch?v=yc2olxLgKLk) by youtuber [Kevin Powell](https://www.youtube.com/@KevinPowell)